Architecture Overview¶

 Server requires:

-- TLS certificate paths
+hosts_file_pathsetting (no default) - prevents accidental overwrites- TLS certificate paths

-- Storage backend: SQLite (default), PostgreSQL URL, or DuckDB path
+- Storage backend: SQLite (default)

 - Optional: retention policy, hooks, metrics endpoint, timeout settings